 History Of The Proms

-The Proms celebrates its 125th season in 2019 yet still remains true to its original aim: to present the widest range of music, performed to the highest standards, to large audiences.
+The Proms celebrated its 125th season in 2019 yet still remains true to its original aim: to present the widest range of music, performed to the highest standards, to large audiences.

 The Proms and the BBC at 90

 2016 saw 90 years since the BBC took over the Proms, and from the first broadcast concert of 1927, the UK has enjoyed a wide range of both new, well-known and much dearly-loved music from the festival.

 This timeline made for the 90th anniversary explores the BBC’s ongoing relationship with a very British institution.

 The first Proms concert took place on 10 August 1895 and was the brainchild of the impresario Robert Newman, manager of the newly built Queen's Hall in London.

 While Newman had previously organised symphony orchestra concerts at the hall, his aim was to reach a wider audience by offering more popular programmes, adopting a less formal promenade arrangement, and keeping ticket prices low.

 Born in 1869, Henry Wood had undergone a thorough musical training and, from his teens, began to make a name for himself as an organist, accompanist, composer and arranger, vocal coach and conductor of choirs, orchestras and amateur opera companies.